TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/builtdist.rst

 :file:`.bmp` file with the :option:`!--bitmap` option.

-The installer will also display a large title on the desktop background window when it is run, which is constructed from the name of your distribution and the version number.
+The installer will also display a large title on the desktop background window when it is run, which is constructed kutoka the name of your distribution and the version number.
 This can be changed to another text by using the :option:`!--title` option.